llamadigital/refinerycms-subscriptions/readme.md

 Go into your 'Subscriptions' tab in the Refinery admin area and click on "Edit confirmation email"

+## RefineryCMS

+This engine has been developed on RefineryCMS version 1.0.3.

 ## Attribution

 Forked and modified from Resolve Digital's Inquiries Engine.

 https://github.com/resolve/refinerycms-inquiries